bessman/mcbootflash/docs/develop.md

 - Blank lines before and after indented code blocks (1), unless the block starts at the beginning of another block (2).

-- Blank lines between sections of code that are meaningful to separate within a single code block (2.5).

 - Comments and docstrings are sentences; They start with capital letter and end with a period.
 Docstrings follow [Numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) style (3).